 Born in Hartford, Connecticut, Frederic Edwin Church (1826-1900) was interested in pursuing art from a young age.
 He was the first pupil accepted by Thomas Cole, America’s leading landscape painter, a distinction that gave him an advantage over other aspiring painters of his generation.
 Church was part of the Hudson River School, an informal group of like-minded painters whose style involved carefully detailed paintings with romantic, almost glowing lighting, sometimes called Luminism.

 Church traveled widely in search of his subjects, first throughout the northern United States and then to South America.
 Inspired by the writings of the great German naturalist Alexander von Humboldt, he spent five months in Colombia and Ecuador.
 Humboldt put forth a vision of the interconnectedness of science, the natural world, and spiritual concerns.

 Like Constable, Church was also dealing with loss and grief when he painted Rainy Season in the Tropics in 1866.
 His son and daughter both died of diphtheria in March 1865.
 A few months later, as the Civil War (1861-1865) came to an end, Church and his wife, Isabel, traveled to Jamaica.
 Church sketched and Isabel made a collection of pressed Jamaican ferns of which there were many spectacular varieties.

 Double rainbows, as portrayed in the painting occur when sunlight left over from the initial reflection comes back through the raindrops a second time.
 They are a rare phenomenon in nature, but they do exist.
 The double rainbow may also be interpreted as an expression of the artist’s personal loss, where each one represents his son and daughter.

 Albert Bierstadt (1830-1902) was a German-American painter best known for his large landscapes of the American West.
 Like Church, he was also part of the Hudson River School.
 He traveled widely across the North American landscape, took countless photographs, and made sketches of the majestic mountain ranges and dramatic rock formations.

-Bierstadt’s paintings are Luminist in style, similar to the transcendentalist writings of American poet and writers, Ralph Waldo Emerson and Henry David Thoreau.
+Bierstadt’s paintings are Luminist in style, similar to the transcendentalist writings of American poets and writers, Ralph Waldo Emerson and Henry David Thoreau.
 They advocated that one must immerse oneself in nature in order to know oneself and the divine.